Undecidability of the Spectral Gap (full version): Quantum Phase Estimation Turing Machine

 \begin{lemma}[Copying machine] There is a two-track, normal form, reversible TM $\TM{Copy}$ with alphabet $\Sigma\times\Sigma$ that, on input $s$ written on the first track, behaves properly, copies the input to the second track and runs for time $2\abs{s}+1$, using $\abs{s}+1$ space. \end{lemma}

 \begin{proof} We simply step the head right, copying the symbol from the first track to the second.
 However, we defer copying the starting cell until the end of the computation, so that we can locate the starting cell again.
-It is straightforward to verify that the following normal form transition function implements $\TM{Copy}$:
+In pseudocode: